deepakshrma/deno-by-example/docs/advanced_graphql.md

 ### 6. Create GraphQL schema and resolver

 GraphQL Executor requires schema and resolver to execute the query.
-For that we need to create schema and resolver.
-Schema can be written in String and compile to code using buildSchema helper method.
-Resolvers are basic function, will be called by graphql executor and act on query.
+For that, we need to create schema and resolver.
+Schema can be written in String and compile to code using **buildSchema** helper method.
+Resolvers are basic functions, will be called by graphql executor, and act on the query.

 To use GraphQL Executor we have to install/use [graphql module](https://cdn.skypack.dev/graphql) from [cdn.skypack.dev](https://cdn.skypack.dev/graphql)